balena-io/balena-cli-masterclass/README.md

 ## 4. SSHing into a Device

-Once a device has been provisioned, it can be accessed by SSHing into it via the balenaClound VPN.
+Once a device has been provisioned, it can be accessed by SSHing into it via the balenaCloud VPN.
 To do this, you'll need the UUID of the device you want to SSH into (remember you can see all your devices by running `balena devices`):
 ```
 $ balena ssh 1234567